Heritage Hall Museum is OPEN

 Evy Raes 515-480-0633 Barbara Mallon 515-480-9789

 Board Meetings are held the second Thursday of each month at 9:30 and are open to the public.
-Call ahead for the location as we may not be at Heritage Hall during Covid restrictions.
-Agendas, Minutes, and Financial Reports may be requested by calling a Board Meeting for review at the Hall.
+Agendas, Minutes, and Financial Reports may be requested by calling a Board Member for review at the Hall.

 Blame it all on my ROOTS!